haxies/describevideo/README.md

    - On Windows: `set XAI_API_KEY=your_api_key_here`

    Alternatively, hardcode it in the script (not recommended for shared code).

+4. Customize other settings in config.json as needed (e.g., video path, frame interval).

 ## Usage
-1. Place your video file (e.g., `video.mp4`) in the same directory as the script.
+1. Place your video file (e.g., video.mp4) in the same directory as the script, or update the path in config.json.

 2. Run the script:
    ```